WEF25: Saudi Delegation Calls For Nations To Put“Greater Good” First

-(MENAFN- AETOSWire) The international community must prioritize cooperation and dialogue to overcome the challenges of a fragmented world, the Saudi delegation to the World Economic Forum (WEF) Annual Meeting 2025 said today.
+(MENAFN- Mid-East Info) Davos, Switzerland: The international community must prioritize cooperation and dialogue to overcome the challenges of a fragmented world, the Saudi delegation to the World Economic Forum (WEF) Annual Meeting 2025 said today.

+Calling for global collaboration to shape a prosperous future, Saudi Arabia's Minister

 Discussing global trade, His Excellency Dr. Majid A. Alkassabi, Minister of Commerce, said:“We need to have a new global trade book, we need to find alternative sources of supply to reduce the risk from high-risk regions.”